Kavala

-It is situated on the Bay of Kavala, across from the island of Thasos and on the Egnatia motorway, a one-and-a-half-hour drive to Thessaloniki (160 km west) and a forty-minute drive to Drama (37 km north) and Xanthi (56 km east).
+It is situated on the Bay of Kavala, across from the island of Thasos and on the A2 motorway, a one-and-a-half-hour drive to Thessaloniki (160 km west) and a forty-minute drive to Drama (37 km north) and Xanthi (56 km east).
 It is also about 150 kilometers west of Alexandroupoli.

 Kavala is an important economic centre of Northern Greece, a center of commerce, tourism, fishing and oil-related activities and formerly a thriving trade in tobacco.

 Names

-Historically the city is also known by two different names.
+Historically the city is known by several names.
 In antiquity the name of the city was Neapolis ('new city', like many Greek colonies).
-During the Middle Ages was renamed to Christo(u)polis ('city of Christ').
+In the Early Middle Ages it was renamed to Christo(u)polis ('city of Christ') and from the 16th century and on to Kavala.